Where to Volunteer in Utah This Holiday Season • Salt Lake Magazine

-According to Feeding America, over 350,000 people face hunger in Utah, including 114,000 children.
-This holiday season, we can show our gratitude by getting involved with community efforts to alleviate this hunger.
-Here are a few ideas of where you can volunteer:
+According to Feeding America, over 414,000 people face hunger in Utah, including one in six children.
+It’s a heartbreaking reality for more Utahns than ever, as inflation has sky-rocketed in recent years and resulted in alarming food insecurity.
+This holiday season, we can show our gratitude by getting involved with community efforts to alleviate hunger.
+Here are a few ideas of where you can volunteer in Utah:

 Donate to the Holiday Food Drive at Utah Food Bank

-The Utah Food Bank is doing their annual food and fund drive through the holiday season.
-To participate, drop off food donations at any Harmons in the state, the Riverton Chevrolet Car Dealership, or Utah Food Bank’s locations in SLC or St. George.
+The Utah Food Bank is doing its annual food and fund drive through the holiday season.
+To participate, drop off food donations at any Harmons in the state, the Riverton Chevrolet or Utah Food Bank’s locations in SLC or St. George.
 Their most needed food items are peanut butter, mac & cheese, canned meats, chili, spaghetti-Os or ravioli, canned fruits or any other boxed meal.
 You can also volunteer in person by working in the warehouse or by decorating and delivering food boxes.
 If you don’t have time to go in person, you can donate money to the food bank.
-Every dollar donated turns into $8.71 worth of goods and services.
 Learn more about volunteering opportunities.

 Volunteer at the International Rescue Committee

 The International Rescue Committee’s programs are designed to help refugees thrive in the United States.
-This year, with the large influx of refugees from Afghanistan and beyond, the IRC needs your help.
 There are a variety of ways you can get involved: donate, volunteer, gather supplies, advocate, partner, raise awareness, and stay informed.
 Find out how to get involved.

-Serve a Thanksgiving Meal with Salt Lake City Mission
+Serve a Holiday Meal with Salt Lake City Mission

-Take some time this Thanksgiving to serve dinner to those who are currently going without food or shelter.
+Take some time to serve dinner to those who are currently going without food or shelter.
 The Salt Lake City Mission needs volunteers of all ages to help distribute the meals.
 If you can’t make it for Thanksgiving, the Mission also does a Christmas food box giveaway and another dinner on New Year’s Day.
-They could also use some help with their day to day operations including attendants in the food pantry and clothing room as well as drivers to pick up and deliver donations.
+They could also use some help with their day-to-day operations, including attendants in the food pantry and clothing room, as well as drivers to pick up and deliver donations.

 Be a Driver for Meals on Wheels